raminetinati/TwitterNodeSocketExample/README.md

 var socket = io.connect('http://ServerAddress:9001');
 ```

-3. Now either copy the entire client folder into your `/var/www/` folder, or create a symbolic link to the git folder
+3. Now either copy the entire client folder into your `/var/www/` folder, or create a symbolic link to the `client/' folder

 Live Demo
 ===========